-The lift-up bed is equipped with two independently operating holding systems that secure the bed in its up top holding position.
+The lift-up bed is equipped with a holding systems that secures the bed in its top holding position.

 The lift-up bed must not be used to carry loads.

 Do not store any objects beneath the mattress.

 Before travel, move the lift-up bed into the top holding position.